 to review the patients' treatment and progress.
 If this daily consultation is not face-to-face, the physical therapist or physician may not supervise more than the equivalent of three (3) full-time physical therapist's assistants.
 A consultation between a supervising physical therapist or a physician and the physical therapist's assistant may be in person, by telephone, or by a telecommunications device for the deaf (TDD), so long as there is interactive communication concerning patient care.

 - How many CEU’s are required to renew?

-- The state of Indiana does not have a CEU requirement for renewal for PT’s or PTA’s.
+- The state of Indiana requirees 12 hours (which includes 2 hours of Indiana Ethics and Jurisprudence) renewal for PT’s or PTA’s.